IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 ## Build Docker Images

-If the TNCO Docker images already exist in a registry, skip to [Using a Docker Registry](#using-a-docker-registry)
+If the TNC-O Docker images already exist in a registry, skip to [Using a Docker Registry](#using-a-docker-registry)

 From a shell, navigate to the root of the `lm-docker-source` and use `docker-compose` to build the images from the `docker-compose.yml` file included in the distribution: